apoclyps/deps/README.md

 ## Getting started with local development

-To build and run the CLI on your host, you will need Python 3.9, pip, and virtualenv to build and run `review`.
+To build and run the CLI on your host, you will need Python 3.9 or greater, pip, and virtualenv to build and run `deps`.
 If you wish to publish a PR with your changes, first create a fork on Github and clone that code.

 ```bash